Apr 03, 2022

 To further drive this point home, Spain, Sweden, New Zealand, and Japan have all proposed (and plan to test) four-day work weeks for their citizens.
 If capitalist sovereign nations are thinking about implementing this, it carries some merit, to say the least

 This last point is more of a reminder than anything else.
 In order to do your job well, you have to stay on top of it.
 That means consistent effort and attentiveness.
 That means practicing what you preach.
 That means remembering to give yourself rest as well.

 Aside from the points about time off to disconnect from work, the others are about being a good leader and being mindful of your coworkers.
-While they are simple concepts in theory, in practice they are another animal, but they can all be done and they can all be done well with desire and practice.
+While they are simple concepts in theory, in practice they are another animal, but they can all be done and they can all be done well with desire and preparation.

 Are there any specific methods you apply to your company?
 We’d love to learn from you as well.